Job Search Email Templates That Earn Interviews

 From initial inquiries to follow-ups and negotiations, every email you send is an opportunity to showcase your professionalism, communication skills, and genuine interest in the role and company.

-Teal's AI-powered tools are designed to improve your job search efforts, including the Resume Builder for creating tailored application materials and the Job Tracker so you can follow up with opportunities.
+Teal's AI-powered tools are designed to improve your job search efforts, including the AI Resume Builder for creating tailored application materials and the Job Tracker so you can follow up with opportunities.

 Using Teal, you can confidently present yourself as the ideal candidate and maintain a consistent, professional presence throughout your job search journey.